Tokyo Gay Travel

 If you have only one city to visit in Japan, I recommend you choose Tokyo.
 It’s a gay-friendly city and there’s a wealth of activities for gay travelers.

-Gay Tokyo: Where to Stay
+Tokyo Gay Travel: Where to Stay

 Most importantly, Tokyo is enormous!
 Tokyo uniquely does not have a true “downtown center” as you see in cities like New York or Madrid.
 The densest areas of Tokyo are scattered around the metropolis.
 The areas between them can be quite suburban.
 But no matter where you go, everything is clean and organized.